ishaandey/covid-19/README.md

 ## Visualizations
 [covid_viz.ipynb](covid_viz.ipynb) contains visualizations that track current progress of testing and confirmed case counts at the international and US state level.
 Comment out `renderer='svg'` in `fig.show()` to return an interactive plotly chart instead of the static image.

+## Dependencies
+A full list of Python dependencies are listed in the [requirements.txt](requirements.txt).